SciBorgs/SciGuides/reference-sheets/GitPractices.md

 # Introduction

+Git is a version control system that helps you track changes to files, especially in code projects.
+It allows multiple people to work simultaneously without overwriting each other's work.

-Git is a great tool for teams to collectively work on a project together.
-Conceptualizing the way git is structured is somewhat difficult for people who are very new to the subject, but this guide should make it super easy and digestible!
-After the explanation of concepts and definitions of terms, there is a Usage section where you will learn the commands to use git in the command line.
-After firmly grasping the concepts, remembering the commands become simple tasks, and once you practice enough with them, they become second nature to a programmer.
+Conceptualizing the way git is structured can be difficult for people who are new to the subject, but this guide should make it easy and digestible!
+After we introduce key concepts and definitions, the [usage](#usage) section will teach readers how to use git in the command line.
+With enough practice, they become second nature to a programmer.

+This aims to be a brief, central introduction to git.
+For a very in-depth look, see the [official Git documentation](https://git-scm.com/book/en/v2).

 # Conceptualization

-Before conceptualizing the ideas behind the various command line inputs, remembering the actual command line inputs is a little bit confusing.
-Although it is possible to learn **how** to use git and program with that, it is much better to learn **how git works** and then build off of that.
+Conceptualizing the ideas behind the various command line inputs is key to remembering them.
+Although it is possible to learn **how** to use git and program with that, it is much better to learn **how git works** and then build onto that.

 Therefore, before going over the individual command line inputs, we will go over the main concepts, what they mean, and how they contribute to programming for your team.

 ### Repositories

 If more than one person is working on a codebase, the codebase needs a place to be stored.
-The way nearly everyone does this is by using something called a **Github Repository**.
-A Repository is a place on the cloud for folders and files to be stored, which is **accessible by git**.
+We call this a **repository**, where folders and files are stored which is **accessible by git**.
 Each repository is its own **git project**, or a unit of storage on git.

 Those were some fancy magic words, but to put it simply, it's a place on the internet where your team's code will go.

-If your team's repository has something called **branch protections**, which it most likely does, then you won't be able to edit the code directly.
-There are other ways that you can contribute, of which will be discussed later in this guide.
+If your team's repository has something called **branch protections** (for us, it likely will), then you won't be able to edit the code directly.
+We will cover how to contribute later.

-When your team makes a project on Github and adds some files and folders to it, in order to get those files onto your computer for editing, you'll need to **clone** it.
-Cloning is the way you get git to **download** a git project, or repository, into files on your computer.
-This is because the most efficient ways to edit code is on an **Integrated Development Environment** (a code-editing app), such as **Visual Studio Code** (with plugins), which run by editing files on your computer.
+When your team makes a project on Github, you'll need to **clone** it to interact with the files and directories.
+Cloning **downloads** a git project, or repository, onto your computer for easy editing using an **Integrated Development Environment** (IDE) such as **Visual Studio Code**.

 ### Branches